All Saints' Church, Kings Langley

-All Saints' Church, Kings Langley is a parish church in the Church of England, located in the village of Kings Langley in Hertfordshire, England.
+All Saints' Church, Kings Langley is a Church of England parish church located in the village of Kings Langley in Hertfordshire, England.
 Originating in the 13th century, the church contains the tomb of Edmund of Langley (1341–1402), the first Duke of York.
 It is a Grade II* listed building.

 Description

 The exterior of All Saints' Church is flint with dressings of Totternhoe Stone.
-It has red tile roofs and a squat, buttressed bell tower with battlements and a "spike" or small central spire.
+It has red tile roofs and a squat, buttressed bell tower with battlements and a "Hertfordshire spike" or small central spire.
 The church is mostly in the Perpendicular style, but was heavily restored in the Victorian era.
 Internally, the nave has three bays with a clerestory and north and south aisles which both terminate in chapels, in line with the east end of the chancel.